 If the Chair is the subject of the complaint or allegation, the Vice-Chair should lead the process, unless they are also involved.
 In that event, the other office bearers should take the lead; and if that isn't possible, two other Members of the governing body should do so (e.g., Members of the Audit Committee).
-This guidance refers to the Chair throughout but, when implementing the Model Protocol, should be understood to refer to the governing body member who is leading the process.
+This guidance refers to the Chair throughout but, when implementing the Protocol, should be understood to refer to the governing body member who is leading the process.

-No one who is directly involved in a matter that gives rise to a concern that there may have been a breach of the Code of Conduct should be involved in reviewing or managing/conducting an investigation of the matter.
+No one who is directly involved in a matter that gives rise to a concern that there may have been a breach of the Code of Conduct should be involved in reviewing or managing/conducting an investigation of the matter, including anyone who may be called on as a witness.
 Consequently, it may be necessary to ask other members of the governing body to take on the responsibilities that the Protocol allocates to the Chair and other office bearers.
 Delegated authorities should be sufficiently flexible/comprehensive to support this.